jtylek/HelloWorld/README.md

 # HelloWorld
+## Used by students of Epesi Academy

+### Lesson 1
-Hello World in Epesi
+Hello World in Epesi to demonstrate low-code and no-code PHP development in Epesi.
-Testing remote Git deployment.